-Ladies in Norton Knatchbull School (LiNKS) Society was formed by the female Sixth Form students several years ago as an additional support mechanism to give the female students a platform to discuss any concerns and put forward ideas to help facilitate the transition into NKS Sixth Form.
-The Society has undertaken a wide variety of ventures including monthly meetings, coffee mornings, assemblies on sexism, dress policy reviews, female only gym slots, netball games and sexual health meetings.
-Our Year 13 ladies take over the running of the society and students are trained in peer mentoring to provide help if needed.
+Ladies in Norton Knatchbull School (LiNKS) Society was formed by the female sixth form students several years ago as an additional support mechanism to give the female students a platform to discuss any concerns and put forward ideas to help facilitate the transition into NKS sixth form.
+The society has undertaken a wide variety of ventures including coffee mornings, monthly meetings, assemblies on sexism, dress policy reviews, female only gym slots, netball games and sexual health meetings.
+Our year 13 ladies take over the running of the society and students are trained in peer mentoring to provide help if needed.
 The atmosphere is relaxed and inclusive and the meetings are a sociable and enjoyable event.